OpenRTX/OpenRTX/README.md

 This firmware is *highly experimental* and is not in a usable state right now, however contributions and testing are welcome and accepted.

-For information on currently supported radios and features, see the [Development status](https://github.com/n1zzo/OpenRTX/wiki/Development-status) wiki page.
+For information on currently supported radios and features, see the [Supported Platforms](https://openrtx.org/#/platforms) page on our website.

 For hardware and software documentation visit [openrtx.org](https://openrtx.org/)